CSC207-UofT/course-project-11-59pm/README.md

  If the player gets the chance to win all five provinces before the game ends, they win.
 Otherwise, the province with the most amount of land conuqered will win the game.

+## NOTE: Our Accessibility Report, Our Progress Report and Specification are included with our Design Document.
 ## Phase 2: Extendability Ideas: After Phase 2
 - Different Types of Battle
-- The UI needs to be more appealing
 - Might think about extending the game with more attributes -- territories
+- Creating the Provinces Decisions Maker more efficient or adding several more provinces.

 ## Instructions To Run the program:
 - You will first be prompted if you would like to load a previous save (Input: Y/N) <br />